Ferdinand Piëch: Porsche ownership

 Piëch owned a significant share of Porsche, exactly 10%.
 In order to prevent discussions among the many family members, a policy was established in early 1972 that no Porsche family member is allowed to be involved in the management of the company.
 Even company founder Ferry Porsche, Piëch's uncle, only held a seat on the supervisory board of Porsche after the company's legal form was changed from a limited partnership to a private legal company.
 This made Piëch move to Audi after the foundation of his engineering bureau.

 Personal life

 Piëch reportedly had 12 children from four different women, though an obituary published by The Detroit News mentioned him having 13 children.
 He was married to his second wife Ursula Piëch from 1984 to his death, he lived with her in retirement in Salzburg, Austria.
 One of his sons, Toni Piëch, is the founder of car company Piëch Automotive.
-He was dyslexic, and had a vast car collection that included two Bugatti Veyrons regularly driven by him and his wife.
+Piëch was dyslexic, and he had a vast car collection that included two Bugatti Veyrons regularly driven by him and his wife.

 Piëch collapsed suddenly on 25 August 2019 while having dinner with his wife in Aschau near Rosenheim, Oberbayern.
 He was rushed to hospital, where he was pronounced dead shortly thereafter.
-A specific cause of death wasn't released.
+A specific cause of death was not released.

+He is remembered with the Lamborghini Sián FKP 37, whose name includes his initials and year of birth.